PSO-Based Optimal Coverage Path Planning for Surface Defect Inspection of 3C Components with a Robotic Line Scanner: Introduction

 \section{Introduction}

-Defect inspection is essential to quality control, process monitoring, and non-destructive testing (NDT) in the manufacturing industry~(Chen et al.,~\maskciteyear{chen2022novel}; Chen \& Yang,~\maskciteyear{chen2020arrival}; Luo \& He,~\maskciteyear{luo2016cost}).
+\IEEEPARstart{D}{efect} inspection is essential to quality control, process monitoring, and non-destructive testing (NDT) in the manufacturing industry~\cite{chen2022novel,chen2020arrival}.
 Specifically, manufacturing processes in the 3C industry are highly sophisticated and demand detailed and accurate defect inspection.
 Traditional defect inspection approaches typically rely on visual inspection of an intermediate/finished product by a quality control or quality check inspector.
-This sole dependence on human workers is a problem for regions and countries with a shortage of manpower~(Liu et al.,~\maskciteyear{liu2021task}; Ming et al.,~\maskciteyear{ming2020comprehensive}, Muddassir et al.,~\maskciteyear{WOS:000782804300010}).
+This sole dependence on human workers is a problem for regions and countries with a shortage of manpower~\cite{liu2021task, ming2020comprehensive, fu2024optimization}.
 Furthermore, human-based inspection is inherently subjective and, hence, prone to errors.
-To address these issues, various researchers have reported the automatic surface inspection system for free-form components~(Li et al.,~\maskciteyear{li2022five}; Yang et al.,~\maskciteyear{yang2023template}).
+To address these issues, various researchers have reported the automatic surface inspection system for free-form components~\cite{li2022five, yang2023template}.

-Recently, automatic detection systems equipped with an industrial-grade line scanner, depth camera, and robotic manipulator have been developed to offer effective and rapid non-contact measurement~(Huo et al.,~\maskciteyear{huo2021sensor}; Liu et al.,~\maskciteyear{liu2022coverage}).
+Recently, automatic detection systems equipped with an industrial-grade line scanner, depth camera, and robotic manipulator have been developed to offer effective and rapid non-contact measurement~\cite{huo2021sensor, liu2022coverage}.
 During the defect inspection task, the robotic inspection system scans the surface of the target workpiece exhaustively from different viewpoints.
-Planning an inspection path can be considered as the coverage path planning (CPP) problem~(Molina et al.,~\maskciteyear{molina2017detection}).
+Planning an inspection path can be considered as the coverage path planning (CPP) problem~\cite{molina2017detection}.
 Estimating a CPP strategy for automatic inspection consists of three tasks: (1) determining the viewpoints to measure the workpiece’s surfaces, (2) generating a sequence to visit all viewpoints in a time and kinematically optimal way, and (3) planning a feasible path to travel to each viewpoint.
-Additional criteria can be defined while planning the coverage path, including full coverage of the target surfaces and the resulting cycle-time for the inspection task~(Glorieux et al.,~\maskciteyear{glorieux2020coverage}; A, J.P. et al.,~\maskciteyear{WOS:000452570600002}).
+Additional criteria can be defined while planning the coverage path, including full coverage of the target surfaces and the resulting cycle-time for the inspection task~\cite{glorieux2020coverage}.
 The existing CPP methods can be categorized into two coarse categories: two-dimensional and three-dimensional methods.